Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 To help you steer clear of bad actors, we put together a list of the ten top-rated gold IRA companies that we've worked with over the years.
 Not only can we vouch for any of the companies listed below, but so can thousands of our readers who’ve relied on their services for over a decade.

 #1.
-Best Overall Company + Best for Bullion & Fees
+Best Rated Company Overall, Best for Beginners

 - No additional fees when selling back